ThinkGeek: History

 ThinkGeek was founded in 1999, and originally based in downtown McLean, Virginia.
 The company was founded by Jen Frazier, Jon Sime, Scott Smith, and Willie Vadnais, all of whom were running a small Internet startup at the time, with ThinkGeek initially starting as a side project.
 The website's official launch date was August 13, 1999.
 Andover.net, a Boston area technology news publisher, acquired ThinkGeek in October 1999.
 Only a few months later Andover.net was acquired by VA Linux, a California-based tech company that specialized in Linux hardware and software products.
 VA Linux, after several name changes, became Geeknet.

 In August 2000, the company moved its offices to Fairfax, Virginia.
 ThinkGeek grew steadily and increased the number of employees from six in 2004 up to 83 in 2013.
 Company revenues also increased during this time period, reaching $50 million in sales in 2009 and $118.9 million in 2012.
 In 2012, ThinkGeek was ranked as one of the top online retailers, listing as #175 on the Internet Retailer Top 500 List.

-ThinkGeek's mascot is a monkey named Timmy.
+ThinkGeek's mascot was a monkey named Timmy.

 On May 26, 2015, it was announced that pop culture-oriented retailer Hot Topic had made an offer to acquire Geeknet and ThinkGeek for $17.50 per-share, valuing the company at $122 million.
 However, on May 29, 2015, it was revealed that an unspecified company had made a counter-offer of $20 per-share; Hot Topic was given until June 1, 2015 to exceed this new offer.
 On June 2, 2015, it was announced that video game retail chain GameStop had acquired Geeknet for $140 million.
 The deal was completed on July 17, 2015.

 On September 25, 2015, ThinkGeek opened its first retail store at The Florida Mall in Orlando, Florida.
 In 2016, ThinkGeek opened 25 more physical stores in the U.S., along with 25 international stores.
 The retailer said they were "committed to creating a seamless omnichannel experience for its customers", including store pickups and ship-to-store options.

 In June 2019, ThinkGeek announced that it would be discontinuing its online store, and integrating its e-commerce operations into a "curated selection" of GameStop's online operations.
 New product details from after the standalone site closed were made public in January 2020, including Jigglypuff and Get Schwifty (from Rick and Morty) themed Bluetooth Speakers.

 The Miami location closed in January 2021.
 In July 2021, the North Star Mall location in San Antonio, Texas closed.
 In August 2021, the Austin, Texas; El Paso, Texas; McAllen, Texas; and Tacoma, Washington locations announced on social media that they would be closing on September 26, 2021.